Cultural Encounters Lecture Series

 Japan 8.00pm on Sunday 30 November.

-We will try to comprehend a misunderstood nation that often leaves us
+We will examine the culture of a nation that often leaves us confused.

-coped with a triple disaster in March 2011 of earthquake, tsunami and
+While Japan coped with a triple disaster in March 2011 of earthquake,

-nuclear disaster, the world stood amazed at the stoic behavior of its
+tsunami and nuclear disaster, the world stood amazed at the stoic

-people.
-What in Japanese culture prepares them to deal so steadfastly
+behavior of its people.
+What in Japanese culture prepares them to deal

 Cost of Series: Members NIS 130 Non-members NIS 150